-The following figure shows a display with quarter screen tiles.
-Sizing tiles to a quarter screen allows you the flexibility to view up to four tiles at once.
+This figure shows a display with quarter screen tiles.
+Sizing tiles to a quarter screen allows you the flexibility to view up to four tiles at the same time.
+(See Figure 19.)

-Press and hold a tile to open the application banner and use the following icons to re-size the application.
+Select and hold a tile to open the application banner and use these icons to re-size the application.

-- Use the minimize icon () to exit full screen mode. - Use the collapse icon (to collapse the tile vertically.
+- Select the icon to exit full screen mode. - Select the licon to collapse the tile vertically.

-Figure 20: Four quarter screen tiles
+Figure 19: Four quarter screen tiles

-Remote control via VNC operation
+Remote control through VNC operation

-When the PRISM monitor is connected to an Ethernet network, you can use a computer connected to the same network to remotely control the instrument in a Web browser or in a VNC client such as VNC Viewer.
-Use the following steps to connect to the PRISM monitor via VNC:
+When the PRISM monitor is connected to an Ethernet network, you can use a computer connected to the same network to remotely control the instrument in a web browser or in a VNC client such as VNC Viewer.
+Connect to the PRISM monitor by using VNC:

 VNC client.
-When using VNC for extended periods of time, it is recommended to use a VNC client.
+When using VNC for extended periods of time, we recommend using a VNC client:

-- 1. On the PRISM monitor, open the Settings > Network page to view the Control IP Port address of the instrument to which you are going to connect. - 2.
+- 1. On the PRISM monitor to connect to, select Settings and then select Network. - 2.
+Find the Control IP Port IP address of the instrument. - 3.
 On your computer, open your VNC client and enter the IP address of the Control IP Port of the instrument in the VNC Server search bar.

 NOTE.
 A unique PRISM Hostname can be used instead of the IP address.
-To set a Hostname, open the Settings > Network menu and go to the Web Remote tab.
+To set a Hostname, select Settings and then select Network, and select the Web Remote tab.

-3. The VNC client connects to the instrument in a separate window that appears exactly like the instrument display.
+The VNC client connects to the instrument in a separate window that appears exactly like the instrument display.

 Web browser.
-Use the following steps to connect to the instrument through a Web browser.
+To connect to the instrument through a web browser:

-- 1. On the PRISM monitor, open the Settings > Network page to view the Control IP Port address of the instrument to which you are going to connect. - 2.
-On your computer, enter the following in the URL box of your Web browser, where xxx.xxx.xxx is the IP address of the Control IP Port of the instrument.
+- 1. On the PRISM monitor to connect to, select Settings, then select Network, and find the Control IP Port IP address of the instrument. - 2.
+In a web browser, enter the address http://xxx.xxx.xxx.xxx:6080/vnc.html where xxx.xxx.xxx is the IP address of the Control IP Port of the instrument.